disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX4-T2-S17.png)

 18. Select **Done** and wait for the flow run to complete.
-Select on the Refresh button to see the update status.
+Select the Refresh button to see the update status.

     ![](images/M01/M1-EX4-T2-S18.png)